CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-17-quick-start.md

     #mkdir my-mix
     #cd my-mix

-Inside this new folder we need to define a project or pacakage descriptor as in any other node module.
+Inside this new folder we need to define a project or package descriptor as in any other node module.
 This file is named `package.json` and it should be placed at the root of your project.
 You can create it manually with the following example: